 This animation of `Oumuamua is one of many artist conceptions of what this object could look like.
-Credits: NASA/STScI
+Credit: NASA/STScI

 Because ′Oumuamua is the first interstellar object ever observed in our solar system, researchers caution that it’s difficult to draw general conclusions about this newly-discovered class of celestial bodies.
 However, observations point to the possibility that other star systems regularly eject small comet-like objects and there should be more of them drifting among the stars.
 Future ground- and space-based surveys could detect more of these interstellar vagabonds, providing a larger sample for scientists to analyze.

-The international team of astronomers used observations from Hubble, the Canada-France-Hawaii Telescope in Hawaii, and the Gemini South Telescope and European Southern Observatory’s Very Large Telescope in Chile.
+The international team of astronomers used observations from Hubble, the Canada-France-Hawaii Telescope in Hawaii, the Gemini South Telescope, and European Southern Observatory’s Very Large Telescope in Chile.

 The paper with the team’s findings will appear in the June 27 issue of the journal Nature.